powsybl/powsybl-core/docs/tools/loadflow-validation.md

 # iTools loadflow-validation command

 itools `loadflow-validation` command, allows you to validate load-flow results of a network imported from a case file.
+The command, besides validating the results, also print them (print the data of the validated equipments) in output files.

 In the following sections we refer to installation, sample and  sources directories as: